kvn23/portfolio/README.md

 ### 2 Iris / Credit Risk / Heart Disease Classification

 Project Summary:
 These notebooks were part of my Master's thesis on Explainable Artificial Intelligence.
-They served as working examples for a user survey, in which participants were asked to rate different representations of ML result explanations.
+Foremost,they served as working examples for a user survey, in which participants were asked to rate different representations of ML result explanations.
+Additonally, they were used to benchmark the implemented ML algorithms and explanation methods.
+In the first coding steps, these three individual datasets and the differen XAI libraries were a good training for data cleaning and preprogressing skills using Pandas, different scalers, etc..
+Subsequently, I was also able to practice the implementation of different ML algorithms for tabular data.
+Overall, it was a tremendous learning opportunity to get a deeper understanding of explanation methods and figuring out libraries to implement them on working projects.

 Dataset(s):
 - Iris Data Set (https://archive.ics.uci.edu/ml/datasets/iris)